pw4rn3r/ECE382/notes/L21/moving_average_h.md

 code.
 I also understand that if I knowingly give my original work to another individual is also a violation of the honor code.
 -------------------------------------------------------------------------*/
- * Description: Functions to update and monitor a moving average */

 #ifndef _MOV_AVG_H
 #define _MOV_AVG_H